Life Insurance With Long Term Care Benefits

 There a millions of Americans entering into Medicare-age every year.

-Many think that health insurance or Medicare pays for long term care, it doesn't.
+Many think that health insurance or Medicare will pay for long term care,

 What are your options?